Why underwriting is important, how it works and the difference it makes

-Everyone’s health and lifestyle information is individual to that person, and is used to give a better view on how long someone is likely to live for.
+Everyone’s personal, lifestyle and health information is individual to that person, and is used to give a better view on how long someone is likely to live for.
 This in turn means a provider can offer a tailored level of Guaranteed Income for Life (GIfL) specific to that client.

 In March 2018 the FCA introduced new annuity prompt requirements, these are set out in COBS 19.9.
 These rules require firms to provide their annuity quote in a prescribed template when a guaranteed annuity quote is provided to a customer.

 These rules also require that when a market leading quote is not being provided to the customer that a visual comparison is made between the market leading quote and the actual quote provided.